erikefe7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0 - scripts creates alias for "ls"
+0 - script creates alias for "ls"

+1 - script prints the current user